 The vets we spoke to recommended a dental exam once a year, which you can coordinate with their annual vaccinations.
 Depending on the state of your dog's mouth, your vet may or may not recommend a professional cleaning at that time.
 It's possible your dog will need a cleaning once a year.
 However, dogs accumulate plaque and tarter at different rates and your dog may need a cleaning more or less often.

 If you think once a year sounds too frequent to have your dog's teeth cleaned, consider that humans should get their teeth cleaned every 6 months—and we brush our teeth every day!
 Having an annual dental exam is also important if you have pet insurance.
-Many plans require dental exams every 12 months and not doing so could invalidate any related dental insurance claims, if dental is covered by your pet insurance plan.
+While pet insurance policies don't cover dental cleaning, many plans require dental exams every 12 months and not doing so could invalidate any related dental insurance claims—if dental is covered by your pet insurance plan.

 Tips to Save Money on Dog Dental Cleaning